Hank Aaron: Breaking Ruth's career home run record

 Aaron himself downplayed the "chase" to surpass Babe Ruth, while baseball enthusiasts and the national media grew increasingly excited as he closed in on the 714 career home runs record.
 Aaron received thousands of letters every week during the summer of 1973, including hate mail; he ended up asking a secretary working for the Braves, Carla Koplin, to help him sort through it.

 Aaron (then age 39) hit 40 home runs in 392 at-bats, ending the 1973 season one home run short of the record.
-He hit home run number 713 on September 29, 1973, and with one day remaining in the season, many expected him to tie the record.
-But in his final game that year, playing against the Houston Astros (managed by Leo Durocher, who had once roomed with Babe Ruth), he was unable to achieve this.
+He hit home run number 713 on September 29, 1973, and with one day remaining in the season, many expected Aaron to tie the record.
+However, in his final game that year, playing against the Houston Astros (managed by Leo Durocher, who had once roomed with Babe Ruth), Aaron was unable to achieve this.
 After the game, Aaron said his only fear was that he might not live to see the 1974 season.

-He was the recipient of death threats and a large assortment of hate mail during the 1973–1974 offseason from people who did not want to see Aaron break Ruth's nearly sacrosanct home run record.
+Aaron was the recipient of death threats and a large assortment of hate mail during the 1973–74 offseason from people who did not want to see him break Ruth's nearly sacrosanct home run record.
 The threats extended to those providing positive press coverage of Aaron.
 Lewis Grizzard, then-executive sports editor of The Atlanta Journal, reported receiving numerous phone calls calling journalists "nigger lovers" for covering Aaron's chase.
 While preparing the massive coverage of the home run record, Grizzard quietly had an obituary written, afraid that Aaron might be murdered.

 Sports Illustrated pointedly summarized the racist vitriol that Aaron was forced to endure:

 Is this to be the year in which Aaron, at the age of thirty-nine, takes a moon walk above one of the most hallowed individual records in American sport...?
 Or will it be remembered as the season in which Aaron, the most dignified of athletes, was besieged with hate mail and trapped by the cobwebs and goblins that lurk in baseball's attic?